matloff/fasteR/README.md

 [1] 1160
 ```

-for the second element (which we see above is indeed 1160).
+for the second element (the output we saw earlier shows that the second
+element is indeed 1160).
 The value 2 here is the index.

 The **c** ("concatenate") function builds a vector, stringing several
 numbers together.
 E.g. we can get the 2nd, 5th and 6th elements of